nikki-pru/qa-compendium/docs/spira/custom-graphs-and-reports.rst

 * There is also a wealth of information available in the `Inflectra Knowledge Base`_.

-To date, the quickest way to find out what tables or columns are available is to run this ESQL query in the report/graph editor:
+To date, the quickest way to find out what columns are available in a table is to run this ESQL query in the report/graph editor:
 ::
   select value R
   from {tableName}